- Top Marketing Agencies in San Diego - November 23, 2023

 But knowing how their last interaction went with your business, so that you can properly attend to them this time?
 Priceless.

-This, of course, requires record keeping, particularly on the part of your customer facing employees.
+This, of course, requires record keeping, particularly on the part of your customer facing employees, as well as proper employee training.
 It also requires a data-driven approach that enables your customer facing team to record information in an efficient, thoughtful manner.
 This is where the right CRM comes in.

 CRMs help you record your customers’ contact information, as well as all of the details of your relationship and interactions with that customer.
 This information is crucial to the growth of your business, as it can help you identify opportunities for up-selling, cross-selling, targeted marketing, and more!